larajax/docs/guide/ajax-handlers.md

 ## AJAX Handlers

 To create an AJAX handler, define it in your controller or component.
-Handler names should use the `onSomething` pattern, for example, `onName`.
+Handler names should use the `onSomething` pattern, for example, `onSubmitContactForm`.

 ```php
 function onSubmitContactForm()